edraj/sample-frontend/readme.md

 yarn dev
 ```

-This project can serve as a minimal cms that leverages file-based routing, svelte and MDSvex
+This project can serve as a minimal flat-file cms in svelte and MDSvex